Jimmydalecleveland/lerna-example/README.md

 This doesn't seem to work when passed to `lerna publish`, so I had to manually publish each version with `npm publish --access public`

 After that, you can use `lerna publish` as usual to publish and bump versions.

+## Conventional Commits
+No extra packages are needed outside of `lerna` to take advantage of conventional commits.
+The `lerna.json` file has been added to set it up to work during CI without prompts.
+This allows a lot of convenience with publishing because the version for all packages can be determined from their commit messages.